apache/spark/BREEZE.rst

                  9.6 10 11 12 13

   --mysql-version MYSQL_VERSION
-          Mysql version used.
+          MySql version used.
 One of:

                  5.7 8

+  --mssql-version MSSQL_VERSION
+          MSSql version used.
+One of:

+                 2017-latest 2019-latest

   -v, --verbose
           Show verbose information about executed docker, kind, kubectl, helm commands.
 Useful for